 Dr. Kenneth Lam, author of the study, explained, “It’s a technical problem which, unlike so much of aging, is actually solvable.
 In the hospital, I can order an M.R.I. and charge the system thousands of dollars.
 But down the road, that won’t help patients not fall.
 What happens when they get home?”

 A program at Johns Hopkins in Baltimore is looking to change this by introducing inexpensive assistive tools to seniors.
 Through several in-home visits by an occupational therapist, nurse, and repair specialist, needs are identified and resolved.
 That could mean installing grab bars in the bathroom, removing fall hazards, or adding a shower chair or raised toilet seat.
 Small changes such as these can make an enormous difference in a senior’s ability to safely and independently manage activities of daily living.

 With At Home Independent Living, the leading provider of Syracuse elderly care and care in surrounding areas, we’re pleased to offer in-home evaluations to recommend changes to the home environment that enhance safety and help seniors remain independent and in control.
 We can also help enhance senior’s safety, comfort, and independence through services such as:

 - Offering accompanied transportation for errands, medical appointments, and fun outings

 - Preparing nutritious meals and ensuring sufficient hydration for seniors

 - Providing assistance as needed with personal care needs for safe bathing/showering, getting dressed, etc.

-Contact us any time at (315) 579-HOME (4663) to ask about further dementia care resources, find answers to your questions, or to schedule a consultation to discover more about how we can assist with home or respite care in Syracuse, NY and the surrounding areas.
+Contact us at (315) 579-HOME (4663) to schedule your assessment today or to learn more about our senior care in Syracuse, NY and the surrounding areas.